viktordimitrov89/Sample-BI-Project/README.md

 **Interactivity:**
 - 🔵 **Filter Action** — Click a bubble in Q6 → filters Q4 and Q5 for that employee
-- 🟡 **Highlight Action** — Hover over employee in Q5 → highlights them in Q4
+- 🟡 **Highlight Action** — Hover over bubble in Q6 → highlights them in Q5 and Q6

 ---